-The principal function of the Article 9 definition of "money" is to ensure that even if 18 19 some deposit accounts were to become "money" as defined in Article 1, the provisions relating 20 to perfection and priority for security interests in deposit accounts, and not those for money, will apply.
-It will be necessary to ensure that this definitional strategy does not cause any difficulties 21 22 for other provisions of Article 9, such as references to the cognate term "monetary."
-The current 23 thinking is that this will not be problematic.
-24 a.
-No change to definition of proceeds.
-No change to the definition of "proceeds" is proposed and the definition is provided here for convenience of reference.
+The principal function of the Article 9 definition of "money" is to ensure that even if some deposit accounts were to become "money" as defined in Article 1, the provisions relating to perfection and priority for security interests in deposit accounts, and not those for money, will apply.
+It will be necessary to ensure that this definitional strategy does not cause any difficulties for other provisions of Article 9, such as references to the cognate term "monetary."
+The current thinking is that this will not be problematic.